 - There are 14 different applications or complaints that can be made to the Industrial Court under the Regulations. - They are listed in Annex 1 to this Guide. - There is a separate form for each application or complaint and it is important to complete the correct one. - If you are unsure about which form to complete or how to complete it, please telephone or e-mail the Industrial Court.
 Our contact details are on page 19. - If you have an application or complaint made against you, the Industrial Court will send you a form for you to respond.
 Again, if you are unsure how to complete the form please contact the Industrial Court. - An Industrial Court Case Manager is appointed to every application or complaint we receive.
-They are available to inform employers, employees and their representatives about Industrial Court procedures. - Although the Industrial Court is required to make decisions under the Regulations, where the Court is of the opinion that the complaint is reasonably likely to be settled by conciliation or other assistance it will refer the parties to the Labour Relations Agency (LRA). - If hearings are necessary, the Industrial Court aims to keep these as informal as possible but with sufficient structure to ensure that those involved are given a full opportunity to present their views.
+They are available to inform employers, employees and their representatives about Industrial Court procedures. - Although the Industrial Court is required to make decisions under the Regulations, where the Court is of the opinion that the complaint is reasonably likely to be settled by conciliation or other assistance it will refer the parties to the Labour Relations Agency (LRA).
+Where appropriate, it will also assist employers and employees to reach voluntary settlements. - If hearings are necessary, the Industrial Court aims to keep these as informal as possible but with sufficient structure to ensure that those involved are given a full opportunity to present their views.
+The Regulations also provide that the Court, as far as reasonable practicable, must give an opportunity to be heard to 'interested parties', which the Court interprets to be existing Information and Consultation